iam-AyushTiwari/iam-AyushTiwari/README.md

   - **Founder of Strater**: At Strater, I’m focusing on helping students manage their studies through AI tools like automatic note-taking, video summaries, custom module creation, and more.
   - **Telegram Chatbot**: Built a custom Telegram bot to streamline user interactions and automate tasks efficiently.

-- 💞️ **I’m looking to collaborate on** innovative AI-powered products, scalable full-stack applications, and open-source projects that make a difference.

-- 📫 **How to reach me**: You can connect with me via email at letsmailayushtiwari.com or through LinkedIn [Ayush Tiwari](https://linkedin.com/in/ayush-tiwari).

 - 😄 **Pronouns**: He/Him

 ## 🛠️ Tech Stack & Tools I Work With: